Wise.com Review 2021 – Pros & Cons of Transfers with (formerly) TransferWise

 - The official exchange rate used (the official rate on the day of conversion)

-- The commission charged by Transferwise (attention, the first one is free!)
+- The commission charged by Wise (attention, the first one is free!)

 - Confirmation that the recipient has been notified by mail